lisc55/third-rotation-physical-computing/README.md

 ## 0. Quick Guide

 If you are already experienced with using CMake to generate a C++ project, please read the following paragraphs for a quick guide.
-If not, you may read Section 2 and 3 first and then get back to check this section as a summary.
+If not, you may read Section 1 and 2 first and then get back to check this section as a summary.

 ### Code Structure